 American entrepreneur Horace Bullard was famous for plunging huge amounts of money into revitalising Coney Island with various projects, including setting up Kansas Fried Chicken when he was unable to secure a Kentucky Fried Chicken franchise.
 He made his fortune from the chain, which had 18 locations across the country – including one on the ground floor of the Shore Theater in 1979, pictured here.

 Built in the late 1950s, this futuristic building resembles a giant flying saucer and once housed a family restaurant with panoramic views of the Petrópolis mountains.
-Known as ‘the disco’, it was developed to coincide with the opening of the busy BR-040 that cut through the mountain range.
+Known as ‘The Disco’, it was developed to coincide with the opening of the busy BR-040 that cut through the mountain range.
 However, business faded when the highway became a one-way system, and it's been abandoned since the 1970s.

 For years, the ‘ghost ships’ of Hanoi’s Tay Ho added an eerie mystery to the region.
 The picturesque lake was blighted by empty floating restaurants and pleasure boats, rotting in abandonment.
 These once-majestic vessels were banned by local authorities in 2016 in a bid to improve water quality.
 Due to the huge cost of dismantling them, many were simply left to rust, and it wasn’t until 2022 that the government finally intervened and demolished them.